Do Go On - 397 - Aviator Charles Kingsford Smith

 And apparently, most, if not all, public servants were also given the morning off.

-This is why you go to a public school, why you work in the public service.
+This is why you go to a public school, why you're working the public service.

 The private sector, they're all about the money.